qurAI-amsterdam/barrett_gland_grading/readme.md

   * Configuration stored in (`configs/unet_training_config.yml`)

 ### Datasets
 Below a summary is shown of all the data available for this project.
-Gland level annotations were provided by Sybren Meijer.
+Gland level annotations were provided by Sybren Meijer for the categories NDBE, LGD and HGD.
 Case or slide level annotations were not provided yet.
 The relevant datasets on AMC servers (/data/archief/AMC-data/Barrett/) are listed below:

 | Dataset   | Cases | Biopsies | Diagnosis Available<br/>(biopsy/case level) | Raters<br/>(biopsy/case level) |